sonjoyg-kr/sonjoy-kr-readme/README.md

 </div>

 ## 👋 there !
-I'm Sonjoy.
 Thank your for your interest. ㊗️ 🙌

 - 👀 **Interested in:** Java, Python, Javascript and SQL.
 - 🌱 **Current activity:** Learning everything.